kragen/derctuo/ultra-machining.md

 I've previously written about geometric-optics sparkle feedback, where a sparkle pattern from sparkle glued to a rigid body indicates simultaneously its position and attitude to a camera at a known location with a point-source light at a known location.
+Combined with a reference mask that obscures some of the sparkles, this should be capable of giving relatively precise feedback,

 sparkle feedback